Associate ProfessorCross Appointment: Social Work & Department of Sociology

 SELECT PEER-REVIEWED CONFERENCE PRESENTATIONS

 1) Murphy, M.A.
-(Upcoming March 3-6, 2016).
+(March 3-6, 2016).
 “Use of Live Actors to Evaluate Interprofessional Geriatric Assessment Skills in Graduate Education.”
 [Workshop Session].
-To be presented at the 42nd Association for Gerontology in Higher Education: Longbeach, CA.
+Presented at the 42nd Association for Gerontology in Higher Education: Longbeach, CA.

 2) Murphy, M.A., Wariach, C., & Loring, S. (November 18-22, 2015).
 “Intergenerational Responses to the Documentary theAge of Love: A Narrative Analysis.”
 Presented at the Gerontological Society of America 68th Annual Scientific Meeting – Optimal Aging Through Research: Orlando, FL.